-The operation code GOTO enables branching to occur in the object program.
+The operation code GOTO enables branching to occur in the object module.
 This means leaving one point in the program to begin operations at some other location in the program.
 The location of the other routine is identified by a name.
 This name is entered in Factor 2 and the code GOTO is entered in Operation (columns 28-32).
 For example, a routine (a group of specifications) to calculate the employee contribution to the Federal Insurance Contribution Act might be labeled FICA.
 Branching to this routine would require that Factor 2 of the GOTO operation contains the name FICA and that the first operation in the routine be a TAG operation, that is, an operation that defines the name of the routine being branched to (refer to description of next operation code).

-Branching can be performed within detail calculations or within total calculations, but not between detail and total calculations.
-Branching can be forward -- skipping over specifications -- or backward -going back to specifications previously skipped or processed.
+Branching can be performed within detail calculations or within total calculations, but not between detail and total calculations but not between detail and total calculations.
+Branching can be forward or backward, skipping over specifications or going back over specifications previously skipped or processed.

-If GOTO occurs at total time, Control Level (Columns 7 and 8) of the specification must have a control level specification (Ll through L9, L0, or LR).
+If GOTO occurs at total time, Control Level (Columns 7 and 8) of the specification must have a control level specification (L1 through L9, L0, or LR).
 If it occurs at detail time, a control specification is not required.
 Factor 1 and the Result Field are not used in this operation.
 For additional information see Using the Calculations Sheet.